Naflet01/Naflet01/README.md

 - 📫 How to reach me **fletcher.nathan683@gmail.com**

 I am from Valley Nebraska and I now live in Wayne Nebraska where I study at college.
 I love to play sports, be involved in my local church, play and make music, and travel around the world.
-I am the president of CRU, a college ministry organization at Wayne State College, where I loved to work with others to make the organization successgful to the best of its ability.
-In my future, I hope to work for government agencies where I can use knowledge aquired from Wayne State College.
+I am the president of CRU, a college ministry organization at Wayne State College, where I love to serve and work with others for the betterment of the organization.
+In my future, I hope to work for a government agency where I can use knowledge aquired from Wayne State College and my personal research.

 ### Education